What Are My Rights When Hybrid Working?

 1. Hybrid Working Policies

-To ensure a successful hybrid working arrangement, employers should develop a clear and accessible policy that outlines the expectations, guidelines, and procedures for remote work.
+To ensure a successful hybrid working arrangement, employers should develop a clear and accessible work from home policy that outlines the expectations, guidelines, and procedures for remote work.

 This policy should address all key areas, including work schedules, equipment, data security and personal safety.
 It should also outline the tools and technologies that will be provided to support effective remote collaboration and communication.